CE-Programming/toolchain/docs/static/printf.rst

     HAS_PRINTF = NO

-If you just need to convert a float to a string, which the OS sprintf does not support, you can utilize the following `float2str` function by including `ti/real.h` instead.
+If you just need to convert a float to a string, which the OS sprintf does not support, you can utilize the following `float2str` function instead.

 .. code-block:: c

+    #include <ti/real.h>

     void float2str(float value, char *str)
     {